 “Adding in the nation or Country that you are on is something easy that all Aussies can do to be more inclusive of our Indigenous history.
 I would love for @auspost to make the original place name a standard part of address information in Australia, the same as your house number and postcode,” she wrote on Instagram on August 31, in her first post for the campaign account.

-Yesterday – in the middle of Naidoc week – Australia Post publicly endorsed the idea, and added a section about including traditional place names in its guidelines for addressing mail.
+In the middle of Naidoc week in November, Australia Post publicly endorsed the idea, and added a section about including traditional place names in its guidelines for addressing mail.
 According to the guidelines, “you can include a Traditional Place name in either the address you’re sending from, or in the recipient’s address”.